-The European EMC Directive defines electromagnetic compatibility as follows: the capability of an apparatus, an industrial plant, or a system to work satisfactorily in the electromagnetic environment without at the same time causing electromagnetic disturbance which would be unacceptable to apparatus, industrial plant, or systems present in this environment.
+The European EMC Directive defines electromagnetic compatibility as follows: the ability of an apparatus, installation or system to function satisfactorily in the electromagnetic environment without itself causing electromagnetic disturbances which would be unacceptable to any apparatus, installation or system present in that environment.

 The metallized clamping insert ensures a secure 360⁰ contact to the shielding braid and thus permanent EMC protection even in dynamic applications.